 The first decision I made was to swap out butter for coconut oil.
 Both become more solid at cooler temperatures, so I knew it would work just fine as a replacement.
 Plus, COCONUT.
 My great love.

 Replacing regular milk chocolate chips with dairy-free chocolate chips was a no-brainer.
 You don’t even need to buy special “vegan” ones, just check the ingredient list at the store (or do some googling ahead of time).
-The real issue was how to replace the sweetened condensed milk.
+The real issue was how to make the magic cookie bars without condensed milk.

 There’s SO much wonderful coconut flavor in these bars – they taste like paradise!

 Don’t you just love when things work out?
-Especially when those things mean you get to eat more cookie bars and not even feel bad about it? #winning.
+Especially when those things mean you get to eat more vegan magic bars and not even feel bad about it? #winning.

 - 1/2 cup sugar